All you need to know about summer storage for undergraduate students

 In-house summer storage is extremely limited and only available in select residence halls:

-Residence halls that currently have storage areas designated by Housing will store student belongings in accordance with existing house policy*.
+Residence halls that currently have storage areas designated by Housing & Residential Services will store student belongings in accordance with existing house policy*.
 All student utilizing in-house storage must provide proof of insurance to firstname.lastname@example.org before their belongings can be stored.

-Boxes (18" x 18" x 16") will be provided by Housing for in-house storage.
+Boxes (18" x 18" x 16") will be provided by Housing & Residential Services for in-house storage.
 Students are also permitted to use their own plastic containers that meet the same measurement requirements as the boxes provided.

 Proof of Insurance

-Residents storing belongings in-house must provide proof of insurance to the Housing Office before their belongings can be stored.
+Residents storing belongings in-house must provide proof of insurance to the Housing & Residential Services before their belongings can be stored.

 - Check with your parent/guardian to determine if their current renter/homeowner insurance policy will cover items stored on campus.

 - If you would like to purchase renters' insurance, MIT's Office of Insurance has recommended College Student Insurance (now Arthur J. Gallagher & Co.).
-For $76 annually, the policy covers:
+For an annual fee, the policy covers:

 - $3,000 coverage limit $50 deductible